fleetofthemalden/fleetofthemalden-legacy/README.md

 fleetofthemalden.com, independent of tuftscrew.org/tuftsoarsmen.org
-This requires a proprietary database of all workouts (Completed September 2013), a web server built to hold the database and deliver information to the user (Completed September 2013), fine tuned algorithms to determine appropriate training splits (ongoing), and an interface to render the workout information for the user which can be viewed easily on a mobile device (Completed September 2013).
+This requires a proprietary database of all workouts (Completed September 2013), a web server built to hold the database and deliver information to the user (Completed September 2013), fine tuned algorithms to determine appropriate training splits (Completed November 2013), and an interface to render the workout information for the user which can be viewed easily on a mobile device (Completed September 2013).